nodsup-halnux/wui/readme.md

     +$  state-0  appstate
     +$  card  card:agent:gall
 --
+::  gate calls that wrap around the agent core.
 	%-  agent:dbug
 %-  agent:twui
+::  This pins a state-0 to the subject
 =|  state-0
-=*  state  -
+::  This allows us to reference state-0 as "state" in our code =*  state  -
 ^-  agent:gall
+:: Our agent door itself...
 |_  =bowl:gall
 ...
 ```

-Notice that the `+dbug` wrapper has also been included.  **Yes**, you can still use +dbug, and wrap it around WUI!
+Notice that the `+dbug` wrapper has also been included.

+**Yes**, you can still use [+dbug](https://docs.urbit.org/courses/app-school/3-imports-and-aliases#dbug), and wrap it around WUI!

 ###  Gameboard Format:

-In order to display the gameboards properly, WUI assumes a particular state
-structure, which is reads upon every interaction with the game app.
-The two
-structures for tic-tac-toe and minesweeper, are listed below:
+In order to display the gameboards properly, WUI assumes a particular state structure, which is reads upon every interaction with the game app.
+The two structures for tic-tac-toe and minesweeper, are listed below.

 Generally speaking: a gameboard is a `n x m` grid that is reprsented by a map of coordinates to squares.
 The sur files build up structures to support the board map, and have other structures to keep track of players, and other
 game information.

-Users can alter the structure files to **add additional** fields, as long as the basic fields that are provided are not altered in any way.
+**Note:**  Users can alter the structure files to **add additional** fields, as long as the basic fields that are provided are not altered in any way.
 In theory, as the long as the state structure keeps its bindings and shapes, WUI and the front-end display page should not care.

-If a user does choose to add new fields to the app state structure, they must remember to `|nuke %theirapp` and `|revive %theirapp` to avoid compilation errors.
+If a user does choose to add new fields to the app state structure, they must remember to `|nuke %theirapp` and `|revive %theirapp` in console, to avoid compilation errors.

 #### Tic-Tac-Toe: